LineageOS/lineage_wiki/_includes/templates/device_specific/before_install_sabrina.md

 [10504.979525] usb 1-4.3.1: Manufacturer: Amlogic
 ```
 5. Release the button once the device has been detected by host computer.
-6. Run `sudo ./unlock.sh` and enter your sudo password when asked.
+6. Run `./unlock.sh` and enter your sudo password when asked.
 7. Follow the instructions `unlock.sh` presents you with.
 8. Once fastbootd reports "Unlocked", you may proceed.